Bobby Heenan: The wrestling manager Chicago loved to hate

 In typical Heenan fashion, he was elated: “You know I was the one 15 years ago who suggested they tear this building down and build a slum.
 That was my idea what they should do with the Amphitheatre.
 So, people of Chicago, I don’t care.
 I don’t like you either.”

 What a finale it was.
 Heenan and comedian Andy Kaufman co-managed Ken Patera against Jerry Lawler.
-Of course, Heenan and Kaufman ended up playing an integral role in the outcome.

-Also on the card that night was an arm-wrestling match between a young Hulk Hogan and Jesse “The Body” Ventura.
+As if Heenan and Kaufman weren’t big enough draws that night, wait until you here about this one.
+The card featured an arm-wrestling match between a young Hulk Hogan and veteran Jesse “The Body” Ventura.

-ABC7’s Big Al Lerner recounted the night on this video:
+ABC7’s Big Al Lerner, in his inimitable way, recounted the night:

 But the perhaps the greatest and most unbelievable wrestling story involving Bobby Heenan turns out to be a true one.